 Bull Run Festival of Lights, Centreville

-A perennial favorite of the holiday festivals in Northern Virginiais a 2.5 mile drive-through display of holiday lights.
+A perennial favorite of the holiday festivals in Northern Virginia, the Festival of Lights is a 2.5 mile drive-through display of holiday lights.
 This is an ideal family activity even for the youngest kids, who stay warm and cozy as you slowly drive through the fun, animated displays.

 Holidays Are Here, Reston

-Reston Town Center hosts the annual Thanksgiving parade, featuring Macy’s-style balloons.
+Reston Town Center hosts an impressive annual Thanksgiving parade, featuring Macy’s-style balloons.
 Photos with Santa, mini-train rides, live entertainment, Christmas tree lighting and sing-along, and carriage rides add to the fun.

 Christmas in Middleburg, Middleburg